Charleo85/SIS-Rebuild/README.md

 **If you are grading this project, please read this section for our project 5 features.**

-*********

 #### Search Functionality

 - Container architecture:

-	- Three more containers created: "batch", "kafka", and elasticsearch (abbr. "es").
+	- Three more containers created: `batch`, `kafka`, and elasticsearch (abbr. `es`).
-	- Initial data from the fixture "data.json" is loaded directly into elasticearch when container "batch" starts.
+	- Initial data from the fixture `data.json` is loaded directly into elasticearch when container `batch` starts.
-	- Each time a new user/listing is created, it is sent to the kafka producer, and then added to es index.
+	- Each time a new user/listing is created, it is sent to the kafka producer, and then added to search index.

 - Search page (url: `/search/`)

 	- You may type in a query, and specify the type of listings (default: general) to perform a search request.
 	- This search is **case-insensitive**, and **ignores any incomplete matches**.
 	- The search result is presented by categories (courses, instructors, and students).
 		- Each listing of a course or an instructor also contains a direct link to the detail page for this instance.
 		- If there's no result, an error message would be displayed below the search form.
-		- The result page also includes statistics about time to perform the search and the total number of instances found.
+		- The result page also includes statistics about the time taken to perform the search and the total number of instances found.

  	- Hover to the search button on top-right corner of each webpage to perform a quick general search.